giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 kubectl gs get appcatalogs
 ```

-to list some information on all available public appcatalogs.
+to list some information on all available public App Catalogs.

 Here is some example output: